Types of hair loss

 Tinea Capitis

 Tinea Capitis is the name of the most common reason why children lose their hair: due to a fungal infection.
 This condition is very rare in adults.
 Depending on the severity of the infection, the child will suffer from dandruff, a red scalp or complete hair loss.
-In the case the infection is treated relatively early, all of the hair will grow back later.
+In the case the infection is treated relatively early, all the hair will grow back later.

 More information